 Preferred Securities.
-The portfolio consultant selected the preferred securities beginning by identifying an initial universe of all preferred securities that trade on at least one North American securities exchange as of the Security Selection Date.
-From this initial universe, the trust's portfolio is selected as of the Security Selection Date using the following screens:
+The sponsor selected the preferred securities beginning by identifying an initial universe of all preferred securities that trade on at least one North American securities exchange as of the time of selection.
+From this initial universe, all preferred securities that have a call date or a scheduled maturity date within the life of the trust are eliminated.
+After this, the sponsor considered criteria including, but not limited to, the following to select the trust's portfolio of preferred securities: